Sunsette/SCDevTest/README.md

 ]
 ```

-This endpoint is to be visualized in a react app using redux.
+The list returned is to be visualized in a react app using redux.
 Retrieve the list and add it to the redux store.
 Show a dropdown with the skin types names.
 When a new skin type is selected, update the redux store and visualize the selected types image.

 (If you have time setup a db where each array item is a row in a table and create an entity mapping to this table)